pratikanthi/commonplaceBook/README.md

 ### On Money

 Money is an amazing thing, it enables people to put their time in ideas that don't have a short-term value.
-Money buys you freedom, however people sell their freedom to make money they don't need. {Ryan Holiday - Impact Theory}
+Money buys you freedom, however people sell their freedom to make money. {Ryan Holiday - Impact Theory}

 ### On Decisions and Thinking